 Although it’s a question usually left unspoken, staff in professional services firms often assume article writing is just part of their training to write readable advice, learn more about their practice area, or is a more productive use of time when there’s no matter to work on.

-However there are three considerably more important reasons why fee earners should write articles – and understanding these reasons encourages people to write more than if they think article writing is mainly training-related.
+However there are four considerably more important reasons why fee earners should write articles – and understanding these reasons encourages people to write more than if they think article writing is mainly training-related.

 1. Show don’t tell

 Demonstrating your knowledge beats telling people you have it every time.

 It’s more personal as writing articles gives you the opportunity to show you speak plain English rather than Legalese and rings truer, especially if you can incorporate stories based on cases for example.

 Readership surveys done by Mondaq also show that more than 60% of readers say articles influence their choice of firm – if a key part of your service delivery is going to be written advice it does makes sense that prospective clients would be influenced by your articles.
 At Magnifirm we see this duly reflected in firms’ website analytics data – by direct clicks from lawyer profiles to articles written by that lawyer.

 Furthermore, when people choose a lawyer, brand recognition is the second most important factor in their buying decision – they’re more likely to choose a firm they’ve heard of from articles than a completely unknown firm.

 2. The decline of interrupt marketing